Independent operator-agent review

 n8n/Zapier agents

-Best for: Workflow automation
+Best for: Trigger/action workflow automation

 What Hermes Agent actually is